LeonidMitrofanov/LeonidMitrofanov/README.md

 # Hi, I'm Leo! 👋

 I'm a student at Kazan Federal University 🎓, studying at the Department of Applied Mathematics and Artificial Intelligence 🤖.
 My focus is on **Data Science** 📊, **ML** 🧠, and **CV** 🖼️.
-I'm eager to enhance my skills in data analysis and the development of AI solutions 💻.
+I'm eager to enhance my skills in scientific research and the development of AI solutions 💻.

 ## What I'm studying:
 - Machine Learning (ML) 🤖